The Tongariro – a river steeped in history and folklore

 Both these lakes are normally fished in small boats, rubber zodiacs, kayaks or float tubes.
 While fly fishing from a boat (usually nymphing or dry fly) is common, fishing from the bank is also possible and quite productive in the right locations.

 For those who have no fly fishing skills but still want to fish, Lake Taupo offers a multitude of fishing excursions and day trips by professional operators and guides.
-It’s easy to jig for trout while taking in the spectacular surrounds of Lake Taupo.
-And it is something the whole family can enjoy.
+It’s easy to jig for trout while taking in the spectacular surrounds of Lake Taupo - something the whole family can enjoy.

 Learn about the fishery at The Tongariro National Trout Centre